 - Pre-heat the oven to 400 degrees F (200 degrees C).
 Place cupcake liners in each cup of a 12-cup muffin tin (preferred), or, generously spray the muffin tin with nonstick cooking spray.

-- To a large bowl, add the all-purpose flour, sugar, baking powder, baking soda, and salt.
-Stir with a wooden spoon to combine.
-Using the spoon, make a well in the center of the flour mixture.
+- To a large bowl, add the flour, sugar, baking powder, and salt.
+Stir with a whisk to combine.
+Make a well in the center of the flour mixture with your clean hands or a spoon.

 - Scoop the muffin batter into the prepared muffin tin.
-If desired, sprinkle about 1 teaspoon of coarse sugar on top of each muffin.
+If desired, sprinkle coarse sugar on top of each muffin (I used about 1 teaspoon per muffin but you can add as much or little as you like).

-- Bake the muffins in the preheated oven for 18 - 22 minutes, or until the tops are golden brown and firm, and a toothpick inserted into the center of the muffins comes out clean (meaning, there is no wet batter on the toothpick - berry juice and/or moist crumbs are ok).
+- Bake the muffins in the preheated oven for 20 - 22 minutes, or until the tops are light golden brown and firm, and a toothpick inserted into the center of the muffins comes out clean (meaning, there is no wet batter on the toothpick - moist crumbs are ok).

 - Let the muffins cool in the muffin tin for about 10 minutes, then move the muffins to a wire rack to finish cooling to room temperature.